Third Annual Dragon Boat Festival “FEED THE DRAGON” Now Accepting Team Registrations Community Event Benefits Regional Food Bank

 Feed the Dragon is an annual community festival put on by Dragons Alive in conjunction with Mohawk Valley Marine, that benefits the Regional Food Bank of Northeastern New York’s Farm in Voorheesville.
 It is open to any organization or group which can field a team of 20 paddlers and a drummer over the age of 18.
 No prior experience paddling a Dragon Boat is needed.

 The sport of dragon boating originated in China in the 5th or 6th century, according to the Smithsonian Magazine, possibly as either a military exercise or as a ritual meant to appease the Dragon, protector of rivers, water and rain.
-It has grown in popularity around the world, and the Capital Region now supports two teams.
+It has grown in popularity around the world, and the Capitol Region now supports two teams.

 Founded in the year of the Dragon, January 2012, Dragons Alive is a 501(c)(3) non-profit dragon boating team that paddles together every Monday and Thursday evening, as soon as the water opens until the end of the season when the team stores its boat for the winter.